Carrie Underwood’s Face Scars Revealed On ‘Today’

 Carrie fell on some steps outside her Nashville house in November 2017 while taking her two dogs outside.
 She confirmed her injuries on Twitter on November 12, telling fans that she would need a little time to recover.

-“Thanks so much for all the well wishes everybody…I’ll be alright…might just take some time…” Underwood wrote on Twitter, per The Hollywood Reporter, though she didn’t reveal at the time that she had suffered an injury to her face.
+“Thanks so much for all the well wishes everybody…I’ll be alright…might just take some time…” Underwood wrote on Twitter, though she didn’t reveal at the time that she had suffered an injury to her face.
 “Glad I’ve got the best hubby in the world to take care of me.”

-She later told fans about the full extent of her injuries in a blog post on her Fan Club website.
+She later told fans about the full extent of her injuries in a blog post on her fan club website.

 Variety reports that she confirmed she’d gotten 40 to 50 stitches in her face on December 31 and added, “Now, here we are seven weeks later and, even though I’ve had the best people helping me, I’m still healing and not quite looking the same.”